Penguor/PenguorDocs/docs/Language_Specification/Modifiers/Access_Modifiers.md

 }
 ```

-The `public` modifiers make the float variables accessible from everywhere outside the container.
+The `public` modifiers make the `f32` variables accessible from everywhere outside the container.
 The same applies to the constructor.
 the `public` before the container makes it visible outside the assembly, it's not restricted to it any more.

 !!! note